gravitational/teleport/rfd/0173-terraform-machine-id.md

 #### MachineID joining

-The Terraform provider will be able to take a MachineID token and join method to join the Teleport cluster without the need to configure and run a sidecar tbot process.
+The Terraform provider will be able to natively join a Teleport cluster using MachineID when provided with a token and join method.
+The users will not need to install or configure `tbot`.

 The Terraform provider will run an in-process `tbot` instance and generate a client with automatic cert-renewal.
 The `tbot` instance will not persist its certificates on the disk.